Why Lazy Services?¶

 In order to use the lazy service instantiation, you will first need to install the ProxyManager bridge:

-If you're using the full-stack framework, the proxy manager bridge is already included but the actual proxy manager needs to be included.
-So, run:
+If you're using the full-stack framework, the proxy manager bridge is already included but the actual proxy manager still needs to be installed:

 Afterwards compile your container and check to make sure that you get a proxy for your lazy services.